rudzen/ChessLib/README.md

  * Complete move generation with legality check.
  * Custom compact types for Bitboard, Square, Piece, Move (a single int) and Player with tons of operators and helper functionality.
  * 100% Bitboard support with piece attacks for all types, including lots of helper functions.
- * Lots of pre-calculated bitboard arrays.
+ * Lots of pre-calculated bitboard arrays to aid in the creation of an evaluation functionality.
  * FEN handling with optional legality check.
  * Magic bitboard implementation Copyright (C) 2007 Pradyumna Kannan.
 Converted to C#.
  * FEN input and output supported.